Hin Leong: Bankruptcy and criminal conviction

 Lim resigned from Hin Leong on 17 April 2020, while stating that he wished for his children to remain as directors of the company.
 On 21 April, the Singapore Police Force confirmed that an investigation of Hin Leong was underway.
 Four months later, Lim was charged with forgery, on 14 August.

 In a 2020 joint statement, the Monetary Authority of Singapore (MAS), Enterprise Singapore (ESG) and the Maritime and Port Authority of Singapore (MPA) said that they were also "closely monitoring developments related to the firm and the broader oil trading and bunkering sectors".

 Singapore filed 105 additional charges against Lim in June 2024.
 In September 2024, Lim agreed to pay about $3.59 billion to his company liquidators and creditor HSBC; he and his children, Evan Lim Chee Meng and Lim Huey Ching, will also each file for personal bankruptcy.

 On 18 November 2024, Lim Oon Kuin was sentenced to 17 years and 6 months of jail for three charges of cheating and forgery.
 The prosecutors described the case as “one of the most serious cases of trade financing fraud that have ever been prosecuted in Singapore”.

+On 4 March 2026, his appeal against his conviction and sentence was partly successful, with his jail term reduced to 13 years and 6 months.
+His sentence was due to begin on 1 April 2026, with him being out on S$4 million bail due to medical reasons.

+On 28 March 2026, he was hospitalised after having health problems.
+As a result, his bail was extended until 2 April 2026.
+He was taken into custody at Gleneagles hospital later that day.